 - work with assessment data to plan meaningful, responsive instruction

-We know that in order for students to improve their reading ability, they need shared experiences with teachers and parents.
-In the classroom, assessment data is used to create fluid groupings based on identified reading strategies.
-The students work closely with the teacher to explore texts, looking at improving Comprehension, Accuracy, Fluency and Expression, through the CAFÉ Reading Strategies.
+We know that in order for students to improve their reading ability, they need shared experiences with teachers, peers and parents.
+In the classroom, assessment data is used to create fluid groupings of students based on identified reading strategies.

 As students progress with their reading, we utilise the Fountus and Pinnell Network of Processing Systems to explore texts on a deeper level.
 They think about what is happening within the text, make connections and infer, as well as talk about the author/illustrator’s craft.

 Students across the college engage in Independent Reading.
-This lets students practice strategies that they learned during the other instructional contexts along the gradual release of responsibility.
+This allows students to practise strategies that they learned during the other instructional contexts along the gradual release of responsibility.
 During independent reading, students read from texts on their independent reading level or texts that are easy enough for them to decode and understand without a lot of effort.
-The goals of independent reading are to practice a smoothly operating reading process, to exercise choice, and develop reading interests.
+The goals of independent reading are to practise a smoothly operating reading process, to exercise choice, and develop reading interests.
 For independent reading, students are supported to pick ‘Good Fit’ books, opposed to the instructional-levelled books used in guided reading sessions.

-Reading and writing are closely linked, as students develop their understanding of the structures that relate to each text type, specialised vocabulary, grammatical conventions and sentence structures through their reading and replicate it in their writing.
+Reading and writing are closely linked.
+As students develop their understanding of the structures that relate to each text type through reading, they are able to replicate specialised vocabulary, grammatical conventions and sentence structures in their own writing.
 Students are provided with explicit instruction on the writing process, a toolbox of strategies to use when spelling and examples of exemplary writing to help them become competent in communicating their thoughts and ideas in writing.
-Writers’ Notebooks are used by students as a bank of personalised ideas and stimuli for their personal writing.
-In order for students to progress, they need to be given the opportunity to write for a range of audiences and different purposes, both at home and school.
-In the classroom, they are given the both structured and free choice writing tasks, to foster a love of writing and a vast skill set across different genres.
+We utilise the popular 6+1 Writing Traits to provide a framework for teaching writing across all genres and a language for students to analyse and critique their own and others’ work.